-Pursuant to the formation transactions, the following occurred prior to or concurrently with the completion of our initial public offering.
+Pursuant to the formation transactions, the following have occurred or will occur prior to or concurrently with the completion of this offering.
+All amounts are based on the mid-point of the initial public offering price range set forth on the front cover page of this prospectus.